//this is the mailchimp popup form //ShareThis code for sharing images

 3. Mobile Usability

-Most solutions are accessible via a desktop browser, but not every worker has a laptop in front of them.
-Having a mobile app allows employees to give and receive recognition at home, in transit, and in events.
+Most solutions are accessible via a desktop browser, but not every worker has a laptop.
+A mobile app allows employees to give and receive recognition at home, in transit, and at events.
 Some tools even offer kiosk modes for workplaces that don’t allow personal devices.

 4. Analytics Dashboards